dotnet/AspNetCore.Docs/aspnetcore/fundamentals/environments.md

 ## Environments

-ASP.NET Core reads the environment variable [IHostEnvironment.EnvironmentName](xref:Microsoft.Extensions.Hosting.IHostEnvironment.EnvironmentName) value on app startup from the environment variable:
+To determine the runtime environment, ASP.NET Core reads from the following environment variables:

 1. [DOTNET_ENVIRONMENT](xref:fundamentals/configuration#default-host-configuration)
 1. `ASPNETCORE_ENVIRONMENT` when <xref:Microsoft.Extensions.Hosting.GenericHostBuilderExtensions.ConfigureWebHostDefaults*> is called.
 The default ASP.NET Core web app templates call `ConfigureWebHostDefaults`.
 The `ASPNETCORE_ENVIRONMENT` value overrides `DOTNET_ENVIRONMENT`.

-`IHostEnvironment.EnvironmentName` can be set to any value, but three values are provided by the framework:
+`IHostEnvironment.EnvironmentName` can be set to any value, but the following values are provided by the framework:

-* <xref:Microsoft.Extensions.Hosting.Environments.Development> : The [launchSettings.json](#lsj) file sets `EnvironmentName` to `Development` on the local machine.
+* <xref:Microsoft.Extensions.Hosting.Environments.Development> : The [launchSettings.json](#lsj) file sets `ASPNETCORE_ENVIRONMENT` to `Development` on the local machine.
 * <xref:Microsoft.Extensions.Hosting.Environments.Staging>
-* <xref:Microsoft.Extensions.Hosting.Environments.Production> : The default if `DOTNET_ENVIRONMENT` or `ASPNETCORE_ENVIRONMENT` has not been set.
+* <xref:Microsoft.Extensions.Hosting.Environments.Production> : The default if `DOTNET_ENVIRONMENT` and `ASPNETCORE_ENVIRONMENT` have not been set.

 The following code: